San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

 San Antonio de Areco, La Cuna de la Tradicion

-And actually, they aren’t lying.
+And in reality, they aren’t lying.
 In 2015 Law 27105 declared San Antonio de Areco the “National Capital of Tradition.”

 Founded in 1730, this is one of the oldest towns in the province and they hold tight to their traditions and history.